 After a moment of quiet, Samantha looked down at her feet and said, "Now that you know who I am, what do I need to do for you to keep it quiet?"

-Ivy stepped out of the lavatory, adjusting the back of her skirt around her short tail.
+Ivy stepped out of the lavatory, adjusting the split in the back of her skirt around her short tail.
 "I'm not asking you for anything," she told her.

 The lynx gave her a friendly smile.
 "Sam, that's not who I am.
 Maybe you're in trouble for accounting problems, a threat against your life, or you are running away from a lover, but it's really none of my business.
 I probably wouldn't have made a connection between you and the newscast if I hadn't overheard you and Jiro talking.
 Another week and I doubt I would have even remembered enough of the newscast for it to mean anything to me by then."

 Samantha's frown stayed in place.
-"If you know who I am… then why did you tell me you knew, if not for extortion?"
+"If you figured out who I am… then why did you tell me you knew, if not for extortion?"

 Ivy took the woman's hands in her own, giving her an easy smile.
 "Because you're my friend," she replied.
-"I've only known you for a few days, but you've been nice to me and we've gotten along just fine; we're going to be spending a lot of time together on this ship, so I would like to maintain our friendship.
-Honestly, I just wanted to let you know that I am aware of whom you are, but if you want to keep others from knowing too, you and Jiro should guard your conversations behind closed doors."
+"I've only known you for a few days, but you've been nice to me and we've gotten along well; we're going to be spending a lot of time together on this ship, so I would like to continue our friendship.
+Honestly, I just wanted to let you know that I am aware of who you are, but if you want to keep others from knowing too, you and Jiro should guard your conversations behind closed doors."

 "Ivy… I, uh…."